 • Crafts – African arts and crafts are some of the most distinctive of all, and the items created by the Malawian people are no exception.
 In fact, art pieces created by the craftsmen of Mua can even be found at the Vatican, at Buckingham Palace, and at other palaces around the globe!

-If you’re looking to enjoy a spot of tourism before joining one of Malawi’s wildlife sanctuaries, there are a few places we’d recommend visiting as to get a real feel for this wonderful destination.
+If you’re looking to enjoy a spot of tourism before you volunteer in Malawi and join a wildlife sanctuary, there are a few places we’d recommend visiting as to get a real feel for this wonderful destination.
 From national parks to mausoleums, Malawi offers a variety of sights for you to see.
 First off, though, consider kicking back by the water’s edge…

 • Nkhata Bay – with something of a Caribbean essence to it, Nkhata Bay is a brilliant place to unwind either after a flight or at the very end of your Malawian adventure.
 The area is a charm for the senses: reggae music and the scent of barbequed fish fill the air, fishing boats hum as they buzz along the green bay, and the warmth of the sunshine bathes the whole area.
 Snorkel, kayak, dive or take a stroll by the bay or through its neighbouring forests.
 However you choose to spend your time, a trip to Nkhata Bay is never time wasted.